H3WB: Human3.6M 3D WholeBody Dataset and Benchmark: The H3WB dataset

 \subsection{Hands and face 2D refinements}

 In order to correct the alignment problem, we propose another neural network that refines the 2D position of keypoints on the face and the hands.
-Derived from the idea of diffusion models \cite{DBLP:journals/corr/abs-2006-11239(diffusionmodel)} we consider the prediction from the completion network as \emph{noisy} and want the refinement network to \emph{denoise} it to conditionally fit the image.
+Previous studies have explored and demonstrated the effectiveness of 2D human pose refinement using an iterative error feedback framework~\cite{errorfeedback}.
+Motivated by this, we build upon recent conditional diffusion models \cite{DBLP:journals/corr/abs-2006-11239(diffusionmodel)} and we consider the prediction from the completion network as \emph{noisy} such that the refinement network \emph{denoises} it to conditionally fit the image.

-We train separate refinement models for the face and the hands.
-Refinement models have the same network architecture and follow the same training strategy.
-We illustrate the network architecture and refinement process in \autoref{fig:BPN}.
-We add Gaussian noise to the groundtruth poses with an increasing variance from 5 to 25 pixels, and annotate them as step $t=1...5$ (step $t=0$ is the groundtruth).
-During training, the network learns to predict the pose at step $t$ from the image and the noisier step $t+1$ with a 2D supervision loss.
+We train separate refinement models for the face and the hands, while keeping the same network architecture and the same training strategy.
+We used a simple MLP and found it to be effective, preventing the need to explore more complex architectures.
+We illustrate the refinement process in \autoref{fig:BPN}.
+During training, we add Gaussian noise to the groundtruth poses with an increasing variance from 5 to 25 pixels, and annotate them as step $t=1...5$ (step $t=0$ is the groundtruth).
+The network learns to predict the pose at step $t$ given the image and the noisier step $t+1$ with a 2D supervision loss.

 We build two small datasets, each consisting of 22,000 non-occluded faces and hands respectively, with their corresponding OpenPifPaf predictions.
 Each image is resized to $384 \times 384$ pixels.
 We use a random crop of size $224\times 224$ pixels to have the face and hands located in diverse regions of the images.
 We split the datasets into training and validation sets with 20,000 images and 2,000 images, respectively.